akamai/terraform-provider-akamai/docs/guides/get_started_imaging.md

 When you save a policy, it's automatically activated on staging.
 To activate a policy on production, you have to set the `activate_on_production` flag to `true` in either the [akamai_imaging_policy_image](../resources/akamai_imaging_policy_image.md) or [akamai_imaging_policy_video](../resources/akamai_imaging_video.md) resource, and save your change.

+### Variables

+Many Image and Video Manager arguments let you specify a variable object instead of a string, number, or boolean value.

+When using variables, you define the variable name in an argument that ends in `_var`.
+For example, if you want to have a variable for the gravity setting in a transformation, you’d use the `gravity_var` argument, not the `gravity` one.

 ## Prerequisites

 Before you start, make sure Image and Video Manager is in your contract, and your contract includes the type of media (images or videos or both) that you intend to work with.